What to eat during pregnancy

-Studies found that a newly developed form of iron called Ferrochel® was as effective at preventing iron deficiency and anemia in pregnant women as ferrous sulfate — at half the dose and with less GI upset (13).
+Studies found that a newly developed form of iron called Ferrochel® was as effective at preventing iron deficiency and anemia in pregnant women as ferrous sulfate — at half the amount and with less GI upset (13).

 Proteins are complex molecules that provide structure to bones, muscles, organs, and skin.
 Red meat, fish, and dairy provide protein, but there are plenty of vegetarian and vegan sources too, such as lentils, beans, nuts and nut butters, seeds, quinoa, and eggs.

 If you eat red meat, choose grass-fed beef that’s free of hormones and antibiotics.
 Grass-fed meat has higher levels of omega-3 fatty acids — anywhere from two to six times — and less saturated fat than grain-fed beef.
 It also has more antioxidants, vitamins, and conjugated linoleic acid (CLA), which supports heart health (14,15).

 As with many nutrients, all forms of protein are not equal.
 The Digestible Indispensable Amino Acid Score (DIAAS) ranks proteins by quality.
 Scores over 100 indicate that if a person were to fulfill their entire day’s protein needs with that food, 100 percent of their amino acid requirements would be met.
 Because vegan proteins tend to have lower DIAAS values than animal proteins, vegans may need to eat more protein than other folks (16).